danielitogomez/danielitogomez/README.md

 <h1 align="center">Hi 👋, I'm Daniel Gomez Amarán aka Dani.</h1>
 <h3 align="center">An Electrical, electronic, and telecommunication engineer as a profession.
 SysAdmin, DevOps, SRE, and Cloud Engineer as occupations.
 Cybersecurity entrepreneur.
 Sometimes developer and others times QA Engineer or both, and always Linux and video game lover.</h3>

-- 🔭 I’m currently working at [Globant at Sr. Cloud Engineer](https://www.globant.com/).
+- 🔭 I’m currently working at [Alter Solutions Benelux at Sr. Cloud Engineer](https://www.alter-solutions.be).

 - 🌱 I’m currently learning **everything of IT.**